Small changes in how you walk can relieve osteoarthritis pain according to Medical News Today. Check out my additional recommendations.

 • twitter

-A recent article in Medical News today published on AOL offers advice that is so general and useless, it tells the reader very little.
-Most chiropractors look at how you move, walk, and function.
-You can read the article below and see what you think.
+A recent article in Medical News Today published on AOL offers advice that is so general and useless, it tells the reader very little.
+The article assumes the idea that it must be your arthritis, and if you change the way you walk using their generalized ideas, you will feel improved from your arthritis pain.

-While I agree with the premise, the truth is patients who are in pain should see a chiropractor first for a proper musculoskeletal evaluation.
-Our patients know and have learned that you will find out more from a good exam than you will ever find out on a cursory history and exam and then a drug to relieve pain in the absence of the knowledge of why the person hurts.
-Research suggests that delaying needed and appropriate care, which is what medication does creates chronicity.
-As all adapt and we have been doing this from the time we were learning how to hold a bottle, roll over, stand and develop the skills to walk, run and more.
+While I agree with the premise, the truth is that patients who are in pain should see a chiropractor first for a proper musculoskeletal evaluation.
+Our patients know and have learned that you will find out more from a good exam than you will ever find out on a cursory history and exam, and then a drug to relieve pain in the absence of the knowledge of why the person hurts.
+Research suggests that delaying needed and appropriate care, which is what medication does, creates chronicity.
+We have been adapting from the time we were learning how to hold a bottle, roll over, stand, and develop the skills to walk, run, and more.

-So many medical terms such as polymyalgia or fibromyalgia have been used to describe pain, yet unless the diagnosis is descriptive, it is meaningless.
+So many medical terms, such as polymyalgia or fibromyalgia, have been used to describe pain, yet unless the diagnosis is descriptive, it is meaningless.
 Understanding why you hurt requires a holistic way of thinking and improving how we move so we feel and function better.
-If we think that pains are just things that we have to endure, years later your healthy years will be compromised which it is important to take care of ourselves both in diet and in care of the human frame.
+If we think that pains are just things that we have to endure, years later, our healthy years will be compromised which it is important to take care of ourselves both in diet and in care of the human frame.

 I would agree that changes in how we walk can make a difference in how we feel and function.
-Improvements in function improve gait which reduces ground impact and stress on the body.
-Years later, we can have less pain, less degeneration and even with proper diet and core strength, less arthritis.
+Improvements in function improve gait, which reduces ground impact and stress on the body.
+Years later, we can have less pain, less degeneration, and even with a proper diet and core strength, less arthritis.

-Movement and how we adapt is different for everyone.
+Movement and how we adapt are different for everyone.
 The idea of medication instead of functional improvements to hide the symptoms will cause damage and osteoarthritis.
-Improvement from the ground up which can be as simple as an off the shelf foot orthotic requires we understand the patient first before we do anything.
+Improvement from the ground up, which can be as simple as an off-the-shelf foot orthotic, requires that we understand the patient first before we do anything.

 Arthritis is a mechanical problem requiring a mechanical solution.
-Chiropractic physicians are primary care providers for the musculoskeletal system and they are body mechanics.
-Improve movement, improve and level the pelvis and improve shock absorption which relieves or resolves most foot, ankle, hip and back problems.
-Its as simple as that.
+Chiropractic physicians are primary care providers for the musculoskeletal system, and they are experts in body mechanics.
+Improve movement, improve and level the pelvis, and improve shock absorption, which relieves or resolves most foot, ankle, hip, and back problems.
+It’s as simple as that.

-Chiropractic care for what aches, feels numb and affects our balance may seem unnatural, but many of these problems are movement related.
-Patients visit with back problems and one day visit with vertigo.
-Often they find out they did not need medical specialists.
-They just needed to move better and they often feel improved from their vertigo as well as their ability to get out of a chair as well with less or minimal pain.
+Chiropractic care for what aches, feels numb, and affects our balance may seem unnatural, but many of these problems are movement related.
+Patients visit with back problems, and one day visit with vertigo.
+Often, they find out they did not need medical specialists.
+They just needed to move better, and they often feel improved from their vertigo as well as their ability to get out of a chair with less or minimal pain.
 Athletes understand that chiropractic care helps them naturally by improving how they move.

 If you want to prevent osteoarthritis later in life, you should start early by taking care of yourself.
 Active lifestyles are much more productive without pain.
 Walking better can prevent osteoarthritis.
 Adopting a chiropractic lifestyle can help.